DiloromA/StackOverflow-Developer-Survey-2020-Analysis/README.md

 [Analysing Stack Overflow Developer Survey 2020](https://insights.stackoverflow.com/survey)

-My analysis process is consists of three parts:
+My analysis process consists of three parts:
-1. **Data Exploration** - where I explore the data set and its attributes;
+1. **Data Exploration** - where I explore the data set and its attributes.
-2. **Data Preparation** - where I clean, tidy and transform the data set;
+2. **Data Preparation** - where I clean, tidy and transform the data set.
 3. **Data Analysis** - where I conduct analysis and find answers to my research questions.